 The Editors' Medal 2015 has been awarded to Volkan Cakir et al. for their paper "Use of Percutaneous Aspiration Thrombectomy vs. Anticoagulation Therapy to Treat Acute Iliofemoral Venous Thrombosis: 1 Year Follow-up Results of a Randomised, Clinical Trial".

 In appreciation of their efforts for the journal, CVIR awarded the 2015 "Awards for Outstanding Service" to the following recipients:

 Award for Most Cited Article: Sanjeeva P. Kalva et al. for their article "Safety and Effectiveness of Chemoembolization with Drug-Eluting Beads for Advanced-Stage Hepatocellular Carcinoma" which was cited 5 times in 2014.

-The Award for Most Cited Article went to Madhava Pai et al. for their "Percutaneous Intraductal Radiofrequency Ablation for Clearance of Occluded Metal Stent in Malignant Biliary Obstruction: Feasibility and Early Results" which was also cited 5 times in 2014 and therefore received the same award.
+Award for Most Cited Article: Madhava Pai et al. for their "Percutaneous Intraductal Radiofrequency Ablation for Clearance of Occluded Metal Stent in Malignant Biliary Obstruction: Feasibility and Early Results" which was also cited 5 times in 2014 and therefore received the same award.
 As Dr. Pai could not attend the ceremony, Prof. Malkhaz Mizandari accepted the award on his behalf.

 Award for Most Often Downloaded Article: Luca Saba et al.'s "Imaging of the Carotid Artery Vulnerable Plaque" which was downloaded 649 times in 2014.